- Adjunct Professor, Global Health

 Select from the following:

-Dr. Curran joined the faculty of the University of Washington‘s Henry M. Jackson School of International Studies and the Daniel J. Evans School of Public Policy & Governance in 2005.
-She is a Professor of International Studies, Professor of Sociology, and Professor of Public Policy & Governance.
-She is also an Adjunct Professor of Global Health, affiliate faculty of the Center for Global Studies, the Southeast Asian Center. the Technology and Social Change Group (TASCHA), and EarthLab.
-Dr. Curran holds degrees from the Univ. of Michigan (B.S., Natural Resource Management), North Carolina State Univ.
+I joined the faculty of the University of Washington‘s Henry M. Jackson School of International Studies and the Daniel J. Evans School of Public Policy & Governance in 2005.
+I am Professor of International Studies, Professor of Sociology, and Professor of Public Policy & Governance.
+I am an Adjunct Professor of Global Health, affiliate faculty of the Center for Global Studies, the Southeast Asian Center. the Technology and Social Change Group (TASCHA), and EarthLab.
+I hold degrees from the Univ. of Michigan (B.S., Natural Resource Management), North Carolina State Univ.
 (M.S., Sociology and Economics), and the Univ. of North Carolina at Chapel Hill (Ph.D., Sociology).

-Currently, Dr. Curran serve as director of the UW’s Center for Studies in Demography & Ecology.
+Currently, I serve as director of the UW’s Center for Studies in Demography & Ecology.

-Dr. Curran researches gender, migration, and environment in many contexts around the globe.
-Some of her current projects include: 1) demography of covid disinformation; 2) social change and migration dynamics, 3) climate change, natural disasters, and population change, 4) several projects related to applied research and training, and 5) global studies research.
+I research gender, migration, and environment in many contexts around the globe.
+Current projects include: 1) social change and migration dynamics, 2) climate change, natural disasters, and population change, 3) several projects related to applied research and training, and 4) global studies research.
+I have authored work that appears in ANNALS of the American Academy of Political and Social Sciences, Demography, Population and Development Review, Social Science Research, Social Forces, Teaching Sociology, Journal of International Women’s Studies, Ambio, Population & Environment, and Journal of Marriage and the Family.
+Most recent c.v.
+[August 2020]

 - PhD (University of North Carolina)